-Club member Marshall Millar recently attended a mountain bike orienteering camp in Denmark.
+In spring 2023 club member Marshall Millar attended a mountain bike orienteering camp in Denmark.
 He sent the following report and photos …

 MTBO Camp was a lot of fun!
 It was well-organized, with a range of courses over the week.
 The highlight was an ultra-long distance event where we, as a group of 150, took a ferry to an island, and the start time began as soon as we were off the ferry.
 It was a interesting mix of beach cottages, wilderness areas, and a long stretch on the beach itself (which had wide, flat hard sand).